Highly Effective B2B Blog Posts Always Have Something in Common

 By Michael Premo

-A successfully created blog post or article lands on the first or second position of a search engine results page (SERP).
+A successfully created blog post or article lands on the first page of a search engine results page (SERP).
 The formula to get higher SERP rankings is not a secret, but it does require experienced writing and attention to detail.
-So, if you run a marketing department or are a business owner, you need to be able to recognize quality writing—what it is and how to look for it.
+So, if you run a marketing department or are a business owner, you need to be able to recognize quality writing—what it is and how it works.
 If not, you may be appearing less credible steering traffic away from your website.

 Google website evaluators look for common structures within a post or an article.
 Each need a headline.
 Without it, all Google has to go on is the URL.
 That’s not very helpful, nor descriptive.
 The search engine giant also looks for a series of paragraphs that comprise the body of the post.
 More paragraphs make a longer post, which readers will stay on the page longer and give it a higher quality rating.